-- 3. Set the timing to 10 degrees BTDC by loosening the distributor hold down bolt and rotating the distributor until the timing pointer indicates 10 degrees BTDC. - Remove the jumper from the data link connector.
+- 3. Set the timing to 10 degrees BTDC by loosening the distributor hold-down bolt and rotating the distributor until the timing pointer indicates 10 degrees BTDC. - 4.
+Remove the jumper from the data link connector.
 The idle RPM should return to normal. - 5.
-Shut the engine down and leave it off for 15 seconds. - 6.
+Shut down the engine and leave it off for 15 seconds. - 6.
 Repeat steps 1-4 to verify timing.